“Learn French like a French child” seems to be the big fad of the moment. I mostly disagree with this approach. Let’s me tell you why…

 Nothing prepared you for the real French language like everybody speaks it in France nowadays.
 And that’s why you don’t understand the French when they speak.

 So if you want to learn French to actually communicate, it’s essential you train on understanding modern spoken French and engage regularly in real French conversations.
-I recommend taking regular French lessons by Skype, or doing a French residential immersion at a teacher’s house.
+I recommend taking regular French lessons by Skype or zoom.
+It’s so easy now to find a language partner!

 In any case, it needs to be someone native with a good accent so that you don’t pick up bad pronunciation right from the start!